 - 1 lb dumpling wrappers approx. 50 store-bought wrappers

-- 1 tablespoon vegetable oil or any neutral oil for pan-frying dumplings
+- vegetable oil or any neutral oil, for pan-frying or deep-frying

-- 1 lb ground pork or sub with ground chicken/turkey/beef
+- 1 lb ground pork or ground chicken or ground beef, lean

 - 4 cups napa cabbage washed